Structural Complexities of Matching Mechanisms: Additional Results

 To capture the number of bits required to communicate all applicants' menus, we make the following definition:

 \begin{definition} The \emph{all-menus complexity} of a matching mechanism $f$ over a set of applicants $\Appls = \{1,\ldots,n\}$ is:

 \end{definition} Note that, in contrast to the models in \autoref{def:representation-protocol} and \autoref{def:verification-protocol}, this definition does not assume that an applicant $d$ uses information about her own report $P_d$ to figure out $\Menu_d(P_{-d})$.
 However, using such information could not possibly help applicant $d$ in this task, since $\Menu_d(P_{-d})$ is by definition independent of the value of $P_d$.
-Thus, \autoref{def:all-menus-rep} captures the complexity of representing to each applicant her own menu under the model of \autoref{sec:protocol-complexity} as well.
+Thus, \autoref{def:all-menus-rep} captures the complexity of representing to each applicant her own menu under the model of \autoref{sec:protocol-models} as well.
 Also, recall that in our model, if $f$ is $\TTC_Q$ or $\DA_Q$ for some priorities $Q$, then we consider the priorities fixed and part of the mechanism.
 So, when we bound the all-menus complexity of $\TTC$ (resp.\ $\DA$), we mean the maximum over all possible $Q$ of the all-menus complexity of $\TTC_Q$ (resp.\ $\DA_Q$).
+For cohesion with \autoref{sec:compression-complexity}, we convey our results in terms of $|\Appls|$ and $|\Insts|$ (though for readability we also consider the case where $n = |\Appls| = |\Insts|$).

 We now consider $\APDA$, and discuss in detail how the sets $\StabB_d\bigl(\APDA_Q(P)\bigr)$ (the stable budget sets, which are implicitly communicated by the representation protocol in \autoref{thrm:representing-DA}) and $\Menu_d^{\APDA_Q}(P_{-d})$ differ.
 For perhaps the most crucial high-level difference, note that $d$'s own preference $P_d$ can influence $\StabB_d\bigl(\APDA_Q(P)\bigr)$.
 For a concrete example of how these sets can differ, consider the following example (taken from the related work section of \cite{GonczarowskiHT22}): \begin{example}[\cite{GonczarowskiHT22}] Let institutions $h_1, h_2, h_3,h_4$ all have capacity $1$, and consider applicants $d_1,d_2,d_3,d_4$.
 Let the priorities and preferences be: